ngwanatiyani/CapterraQA-testing-/README.md

 IntelliJ IDEA (or any Java IDE): For running the test.

-ChromeDriver: Download the version compatible with your Chrome browser from here.
+ChromeDriver: Download the version compatible with your Chrome browser.

 Selenium JARs: Add the Selenium Java client library to your project.